 The consequences of not being ADA compliant are severe.
 Under California law, any violation of the ADA is a civil rights violation and subject to a minimum penalty of $4000 plus attorney’s fees.
 The average ADA fine is between $4000 and $6000, and if the problem is not corrected, fines could continue to result until the building is brought into accessibility compliance.
-Buildings should be brought into ADA accessibility compliance prior to receiving a fine or face added scrutiny, sometimes being required to go above and beyond regular compliance standards.
+Buildings should be brought into ADA accessibility compliance with new concrete construction, made with the highest quality materials to make sure it is long lasting.
 ADA violations can also have a negative impact on the reputation of a business - a problem that is not always easily corrected.

-At Eagle Paving, we believe being ADA compliant goes far beyond simply avoiding fines or protecting the reputation of your business - it also helps create an environment of equality.
+As ADA Compliance and remediation contractors, Eagle Paving believes in being ADA compliant goes far beyond simply avoiding fines or protecting the reputation of your business - it also helps create an environment of equality.

 Tax Credit for ADA Remediation Costs